 Texas State cares about our students' success, not only academically, but emotionally and physically.
 Because of our commitment, we provide multiple departments and services across campus that cater to our students' unique needs.
 But sometimes, students do not ask for help when they need it.
-In an effort to identify those students proactively, Texas State created a network of professionals across campus who are committed to a caring, confidential program of identification, intervention, and response in order to provide our students with the greatest chance of success and our community with the greatest level of protection.
+In an effort to identify those students proactively, Texas State created a network of professionals across campus who are committed to a caring, confidential program of identification, assessment, and response in order to provide our students with the greatest chance of success and our community with the greatest level of protection.
 If you are concerned about someone being a threat to themselves or others, please contact 911 for emergencies.
-For non-emergencies, please go to https://sbat.dos.txstate.edu/Whom-do-l-contact-.html
+For non-emergencies, please go to https://sbat.dos.txst.edu/what-to-do.html.